Excluded by Noindex Tag

 Our advice would be not to use cracked plugins that could cause severe damage to indexing.

-Make Sure your CMS encourage Search Engines Visibility:
+Make Sure your CMS encourage Search Engine Visibility:

 Always avoid discouraging the website’s visibility to search engines in the CMS setting.

-This could be a reason for web pages tagged under excluded by noindex tag.
+This could be a reason for web pages being tagged under excluded by noindex tag.

 Conclusion:

-• Excluded by robots tag is one of the common index coverage reports that appear in excluded part of Google Search Console.
+• Excluded by robots tag is one of the most common index coverage reports that appear in the excluded part of Google Search Console.

 • This issue often happens when your web pages are mapped under ‘noindex’ in the robots tag.